 Publication in CEAS aeronautics journal

-Dept. of Aerospace Engineering, Politecnico di Milano, I-20156 Milano, Italy
+Dept. of Aerospace Science and Technology, Politecnico di Milano, I-20156 Milano, Italy

 Airbus Helicopters S.A.S.,